 turnaround time

-The maximum loan amount is $5 million and funds may be used for a variety of business purposes, including working capital needs, commercial real estate, equipment, or even refinancing certain debts.
-Interest rates are low and repayment periods can be as long as 10— 25 years.
+The maximum loan amount is $350,000—$5 million depending on the type of loan, and funds may be used for a variety of business purposes, including working capital needs, commercial real estate, equipment, or even refinancing certain debts.

 There are several types of SBA 7(a) loans: